Post-Capitalist-Labs/post-capitalist-cryptoeconomics/Chapter_9/chapter_9.md

 This decentralized direct democracy model allows individuals to have a direct say in decisions that impact them while maintaining a quick, efficient, and transparent process.
 The focus is on leveraging technology to streamline decision-making and ensure broad participation without the need for representatives.

-## "Decentralized Decision Nodes”
+## "Decentralized Decision-Making Nodes”

-"Decentralized Decision Nodes" refer to distinct levels or tiers in the governance structure where decision-making authority is distributed.
+"Decentralized Decision-Making Nodes" refer to distinct levels or tiers in the governance structure where decision-making authority is distributed.
 Each decision node corresponds to a specific level of organization, ranging from individual to broader community or regional levels.
 The idea is to decentralize decision-making to the most relevant and affected parties, allowing them to have a direct say in matters that concern them.

 Here's a breakdown of the concept: